1924 Nebraska Cornhuskers football team: Oklahoma

-The Cornhuskers still had some confidence coming into this game, after the strong showing against the powerhouse Illinois team last week and being perfect against Oklahoma in every game played between the squads.
-The Sooners were the better prepared team this day, however, shutting down every aspect of Nebraska's efforts and going ahead 14–0 by the half.
+The Cornhuskers still had some confidence coming into this game; after the strong showing against the powerhouse Illinois team last week, the Sooners were the better-prepared team this day, they shut down every aspect of Nebraska's efforts and went ahead 14–0 by the half.
 The Cornhuskers tried to recover later in the game but could only come up with 7, and dropped their first game ever to Oklahoma in five meetings.